 Cook the mushrooms

-- Spray a griddle pan with a little oil.Place the mushrooms stalk side down on the pan and cook for about 10 minutes.Turn the mushrooms over and cook for another 10 minutes or until the mushrooms are cooked through.
+- Brush a griddle pan with a little oil.Place the mushrooms stalk side down on the pan and cook for about 10 minutes.Turn the mushrooms over and cook for another 10 minutes or until the mushrooms are cooked through.
 Place a large lid over the pan for this part, it will speed up the cooking of the mushrooms.Depending on the size of your griddle pan you may need to cook the mushrooms in batches.
 If so you can keep them warm in a preheated oven.Slice the mushrooms when you are ready to serve.

 Make the tacos